Creating Palaces for the People

 The YMCA of Greater Boston has launched a comprehensive strategy to strengthen infrastructure, improve member experiences, and ensure long-term sustainability.
 This includes significant renovations, addressing deferred maintenance, modernizing facilities, and aligning with environmental goals such as achieving NetZero carbon emissions and reducing our carbon footprint.

 The renovations are designed with our members in mind.
-Key improvements include modernizing locker rooms, expanding fitness areas, creating more family-friendly spaces, and ensuring that the facilities meet the diverse and evolving needs of our community members.
+Key improvements include modernizing locker rooms, expanding fitness areas, creating more family-friendly spaces, and ensuring that the facilities are ADA compliant, equitable and meet the diverse and evolving needs of our community members.

 The YMCA of Greater Boston is focused on upgrading critical systems (like dehumidification and roofs), implementing energy-efficient solutions such as heat pumps, and complying with green building standards.
 These upgrades will reduce operating costs and improve energy efficiency, ensuring our facilities remain functional and sustainable for years.